astropy/astropy/docs/development/workflow/additional_git_topics.rst

 way to address it is to convert the issue to a pull request by attaching code containing the fix for the issue.
 This can currently only be done using the GitHub API (there's no button or anything on the web site that does it, at least as of 2/6/2012).
-There are two options to do this:
+There are two options to do this, both of which only work if you own the repository or have the ability to commit directly to it (for Astropy, that means being an Astropy maintainer):

 * You can use the script at https://gist.github.com/1750715, which will do this for you automatically |emdash| just download the script and run it as